 When to seek professional help

 It’s always a good idea to have support when bringing home a puppy because having a puppy is hard!
-Many of our clients prefer to have a one-hour session PRIOR to bringing home their new puppy, so they can have a plan in place for their shopping supplies list, puppy housebreaking, socialization, and other puppy manners.
+Many of our clients prefer to have a 1-hour session PRIOR to bringing home their new puppy, so they can have a plan in place for their shopping supplies list, puppy housebreaking, socialization, and other puppy manners.

 After your puppy is brought home, we recommend individual sessions with the owner and the puppy about once a week to help support the continued puppy behaviors and manners.